cms-DQM/dials/backend/README.md

 * `DQMIO Celery Tasks`: Component responsible for visualizing job queues state, configuring celery signal and generating serializers for api methods that schedule tasks instead returning the actual data.

-* `Custom Auth`: Component responsible for handling authentication within rest api using two different viewsets: `KeycloakApiTokenViewSet` and `KeycloakExchangeViewSet`.
+* `Custom Auth`: Component responsible for handling authentication within rest api using two different authentication classes (`KeycloakAuthentication`, `KeycloakApiTokenAuthentication`) and exposes two viewsets (`KeycloakApiTokenViewSet`, `KeycloakExchangeViewSet`) for api token issue and token exchange.
 Note: we are using solely the CERN SSO authentication (that is **super** similar no Keycloak underneath).

 The data pipeline is depicted in the following image: